-14 "When you see 'the abomination that causes desolation' standing where it does not belong-let the reader understand-then let those who are in Judea flee to the mountains.
-15 Let no one on the roof of his house go down or enter the house to take anything out.
-16 Let no one in the field go back to get his cloak.
-17 How dreadful it will be in those days for pregnant women and nursing mothers!
-18 Pray that this will not take place in winter, 19 because those will be days of distress unequaled from the beginning, when God created the world, until now-and never to be equaled again.
-20 If the Lord had not cut short those days, no one would survive.
-But for the sake of the elect, whom he has chosen, he has shortened them.
-21 At that time if anyone says to you, 'Look, here is the Christ!' or, 'Look, there he is!' do not believe it.
-22 For false Christs and false prophets will appear and perform signs and miracles to deceive the elect-if that were possible.
-23 So be on your guard; I have told you everything ahead of time.
+14 "But when you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains.
+15 Let the one who is on the housetop not go down, nor enter his house, to take anything out, 16 and let the one who is in the field not turn back to take his cloak.
+17 And alas for women who are pregnant and for those who are nursing infants in those days!
+18 Pray that it may not happen in winter.
+19 For in those days there will be such tribulation as has not been from the beginning of the creation that God created until now, and never will be.
+20 And if the Lord had not cut short the days, no human being would be saved.
+But for the sake of the elect, whom he chose, he shortened the days.
+21 And then if anyone says to you, 'Look, here is the Christ!' or 'Look, there he is!' do not believe it.
+22 For false christs and false prophets will arise and perform signs and wonders, to lead astray, if possible, the elect.
+23 But be on guard; I have told you all things beforehand."

 Verse 14 is a bit tricky.
 What is Jesus talking about?
 It seems that Jesus is referring to the book of Daniel.
-The "abomination that causes desolation" is mentioned four times in Daniel (8:13; 9:27; 11:31; 12:11).
+The "abomination of desolation" is mentioned four times in Daniel (8:13; 9:27; 11:31; 12:11).
 According to 1 Maccabees 1:54, a book written after the Old Testament was completed and before the coming of Christ, this prophecy was fulfilled by the Syrian king Antiochus IV in 167 B.C.
 Antiochus was a bad man.
 In 168, he looted the temple and supposedly killed 40,000 Jews in one day.
 A year later, he looted Jerusalem again, set fire to parts of the city, and slaughtered many.
 He set out to destroy the Jewish religion.
 He set up an altar for Zeus in the temple and sacrificed pigs on it.
-He also prohibited circumcision and Sabbath observance, and banned and burned copies of the Torah.13 So, Antiochus's idolatry, or his abomination, left the temple desolate.
+This was idolatrous and defiling.
+He also prohibited circumcision and Sabbath observance, and banned and burned copies of the Torah.
+So, Antiochus's idolatry, or his abomination, left the temple desolate.
 After three years, the Maccabean revolt removed the altar to Zeus and purified the temple.